laboon/ebook/text/41_advanced_unit_testing.md

 Even though the code in this method works perfectly for all inputs, it requires that a working duck be present.
 Otherwise, any non-negative number of feedings with a valid duck will cause an exception to be thrown.
 If we see a unit test for this particular method failing, we will naturally think that the problem is in this method.
 Only after examining it will we understand that the problem actually lies elsewhere.
 How can we test this code when the code it depends upon doesn't work?

 I wouldn't have asked the question if I didn't have an answer - __test doubles__.
 Test doubles are "fake" objects which you can use in your tests to "stand in" for other objects in the codebase.
 This has numerous benefits aside from hiding pieces of the codebase that don't work.
-Test doubles also allow you to __localize__ the source of errors.
-If our tests for `haveFunAtTheDuckPond()` fail, then the problem should lie in that particular method, not in one of the classes or methods that it depends upon.
+Test doubles also allow you to localize the source of errors.
+If our tests for `haveFunAtTheDuckPond()` fail, then the problem should lie in that particular method, not in one of the classes or methods that the method depends upon.

 JUnit does not support test doubles directly, but you can use other libraries in order to use them.
 For this (and the next few sections), we will use Mockito to enable doubles, mocks, verification, and stubbing.
 I know we haven't defined these terms yet, but isn't it exciting to know what's coming next?